rust-lang/rfcs/text/0000-optimize-attr.md

-Furthermore, currently `optimize` is able to do more than any possible combination of targeted attributes would be able to such as influencing the instruction selection or switch codegen strategy (jump table, if chain, etc.) This makes the attribute useful even in presence of all the targeted optimisation knobs we might have in the future.
+Furthermore, currently `optimize` is able to do more than any possible combination of targeted attributes would be able to such as influencing the instruction selection or switch codegen strategy (jump table, if chain, etc.) This makes the attribute useful even in presence of all the targeted optimization knobs we might have in the future.

 # Prior art
 [prior-art]: #prior-art

 * LLVM: `optsize`, `optnone`, `minsize` function attributes (exposed in Clang in some way);
-* GCC: `__attribute__((optimize))` function attribute which allows setting the optimisation level and using certain(?) `-f` flags for each function;
+* GCC: `__attribute__((optimize))` function attribute which allows setting the optimization level and using certain(?) `-f` flags for each function;
-* IAR: Optimisations have a check box for “No size constraints”, which allows compiler to go out of its way to optimize without considering the size trade-off.
+* IAR: Optimizations have a check box for “No size constraints”, which allows compiler to go out of its way to optimize without considering the size trade-off.
 Can only be applied on a per-compilation-unit basis.
 Enabled by default, as is appropriate for a compiler targeting embedded use-cases.